huggingface/transformers/docs/source/model_sharing.rst

    picture-in-picture" allowfullscreen></iframe>

-Once you have an API token (either stored in the cache or copied and pasted in your notebook), you can directly push a finetuned model you saved in :obj:`save_drectory` by calling:
+Once you have an API token (either stored in the cache or copied and pasted in your notebook), you can directly push a finetuned model you saved in :obj:`save_directory` by calling:

 .. code-block:: python